Financing: how to buy real estate in Italy

 It would be prudent to speak to a financial advisor, as he or she would be able to guide you through the process of financing your new property.
 Remember your tolerance for currency fluctuations, if you get your mortgage in euros: A 1000 euro a month mortgage in 2002 was 850 dollars/month.
 In 2008 however, that same mortgage was 1600 dollars/month.
-Today, in June 2020, is down again to 1100 dollars/month.

-A good financial advisor can guide you towards the correct mortgage options for your current income level.
-If you already own a property here in United States, then you could refinance, get a second mortgage on your revalued home and use the loan to purchase real estate in Italy.
+A good financial advisor can guide you toward the correct mortgage options for your current income level.
+If you already own a property here in the United States, then you could refinance, get a second mortgage on your revalued home and use the loan to purchase real estate in Italy.
 In this case, you will not be subjected to currency fluctuations.

 Regardless of how you choose to do it, you will discover the principles regulating mortgages are essentially the same across the world.
 However, financial institutions in United States and in Italy have unique guidelines for how they write loans, and one lender’s guidelines could be more favorable to you than another.